 The Brain Trauma Blueprint is an initiative aimed at accelerating an era of personalized medicine for survivors of brain trauma through a series of invitation-only State of the Science Summits (SoSS).
 With few FDA-approved treatments for long term neuropsychiatric sequelae of traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD), the development of targeted therapeutics will require clearer understanding of their biological underpinnings.
 By fostering collaboration across the broader stakeholder community, we will enable translational research gaps to be bridged and achieve solutions sooner for those suffering from trauma-related brain disorders.

-Each SoSS serves as a 2-day retreat in which a review of the landscape is drafted before the meeting, presentations and working sessions discussing the state of the field and major gaps occurs on the first day, and the second day includes time to define, refine, and prioritize research gaps.
+Each SoSS includes a review of the landscape drafted by a Scientific Planning Committee, which comprises of key thought leaders with deep expertise in trauma-related brain disorders.
+The first of the two-day meeting consists of presentations and working sessions discussing the state of the field and major research gaps.
+The second day includes time to define, refine, and prioritize research gaps.

 The trauma-related brain disorder research community has repeatedly lamented the lack of mechanistically targeted therapeutics for TBI.
-For therapies to navigate the path to patients requires advancing knowledge on molecular mechanisms of injury, more refined methods of diagnosis, subtyping patients to better select potential treatments for their disease mechanism, and successfully advancing through clinical trials.
+Through breakout and group discussions, consensus around knowledge gaps and strategies to leverage the combined intellectual resources of the scientific and clinical communities will lead to the generation of research priorities that will overcome the gaps and hasten the development of precision-therapeutic options for individuals living with trauma-related brain disorders.
+This requires advancing knowledge on molecular mechanisms of injury, more refined methods of diagnosis, subtyping patients to better select potential treatments for their disease mechanism, and successfully advancing through clinical trials.
 A blueprint of past and current research activities can help guide development efforts and accelerate the progression towards a new generation of precision diagnostics and targeted therapeutics.

 1TBI Model Systems (TBIMS) National Database